 - Easy to assemble

 - Folds flat when not in use

-- Double-hinged doors making feeding time a snap!
+- Double-hinged doors make feeding time a snap

-- Double-hinged doors provide easy access to your pet and to clean the tank
+- Double-hinged doors provide easy access to your pet and clean the tank

 - Built-in windows provide ample ventilation

 - The tough mesh top protects your pet while allowing necessary UVB and infrared light through